HL7/smart-web-messaging/input/pagecontent/alternatives-considered.md

   * doesn't allow EHR to send messages to the app (one-way channel only)

-#### Pass along JS or decorate web browser control with a method
+### Pass along JS or decorate web browser control with a method
-Details: For example, the access token response coudl include a values like `"js_to_load": "https://otherdomain.example.org/ehr/actionPerformer.js"`, and the app would create a  `<script src="https://otherdomain.example.org/ehr/actionPerformer.js"/>` tag to load the relevant code.
+Details: For example, the access token response could include a values like `"js_to_load": "https://otherdomain.example.org/ehr/actionPerformer.js"`, and the app would create a  `<script src="https://otherdomain.example.org/ehr/actionPerformer.js"/>` tag to load the relevant code.
 Then the app would have access to `smartMessaging.send()`, with a list of functions and contracts...